Cushman & Wakefield Adds to Office Leasing Team in DC

 “My partner and I are committed to bring on new, diverse talent to help us continue to drive growth,” he said.

-Over his career, Men has represented a range of corporate, non-profit, association and foreign government agency space users both locally and nationally.
+Over his career, Men has represented a slew of corporate, non-profit, association and foreign government agency space users, according to the company statement.

 “Most tenants still have a lot of unknowns which is making it tough to make long-term decisions on real estate and office space,” he said.
 “But for those tenants who are in the unique position of knowing what their future looks like, there is incredible opportunity in the market today.”